BioChemAI/pepbench/README.md

 - **Length range**：4-99
 - **Description**：Contains only natural amino acids

-##### 2.Antimicrobial Peptide(amp)
+##### 2.Antimicrobial Peptide(amp_50)
 - **Source**：Positive samples were integrated from the APD3, DBAASP, and DRAMP databases, retaining only sequences with both N- and C-termini being free or empty, followed by merging and deduplication.
-Negative samples were collected from the UniProt database by applying the “subcellular location” filter set to “cytoplasm,” with sequence length less than 200.
-Meanwhile, negative samples were retained at a 1:1 ratio according to the length distribution of positive samples.Entries containing any of the following keywords were removed: antimicrobial, antibiotic, antiviral, antifungal, effector, excreted.
+Negative samples were collected from the UniProt database by applying the “subcellular location” filter set to “cytoplasm,” with sequence length less than 183.
+Entries containing any of the following keywords were removed: antimicrobial, antibiotic, antiviral, antifungal, effector, excreted.
 The filtering was performed according to the paper *Identification of antimicrobial peptides from the human gut microbiome using deep learning*.
 - **Positive samples**：28756
-- **Negative samples**：28738
+- **Negative samples**：28756
 - **Length range**：1-183
 - **Description**：Contains only natural amino acids